 - Schedule a regular touch base with just the technical teams.
-Rather than sit by and watch tension grow as both technical and non-technical folks sit around a conference table discussing e-commerce payment options, set aside time specifically for the technical teams to sit down and do what they do best: talk tech.
+Rather than sit by and watch tension grow as both technical and non-technical folks discuss potential solutions, set aside time specifically for the technical teams to sit down and do what they do best: talk tech.

 - Only cc the technical stakeholder for anything technical and development related.
 This includes technical documentation, technical requirements, hosting, security, and data.
-Unless they specifically request, do not feel obligated to copy the stakeholder on all project communications.
+Unless they specifically request, do not feel obligated to copy them on all project communications.

 - If/when your development team reaches out to the stakeholder for information, make sure you are included on all communications, and vice versa.
-Request that you be included on communications the stakeholder may have for your team—even if you yourself may not weigh in on the discussion.
+Request that you be included on communications the stakeholder may have for your team—even if you yourself don't weigh in.
 It’s important to verify that technical conversations remain within scope.

 3. Sales Stakeholders

-It’s common to find sales stakeholders for clients with an e-commerce project or custom real estate application.
-You may find a sales stakeholder in the form of a Sales Director or Sales & Marketing Manager who can speak to or sign off on elements of the project related to sales goals.
+You may find a sales stakeholder in the form of a sales director or sales & marketing manager who can speak to or sign off on elements of the project related to sales goals.

 How they are valuable:

 - Sales stakeholders have information on their company's sales goals.
-While they probably won’t let you peek behind the curtain or see too much sales detail, they can provide enough information to give you and your project team fuel for how to best set up digital strategic objectives for the project.
+While they probably won’t let you see too much detail, they can provide enough information to give you and your project team fuel for how to best set up digital strategic objectives for the project.

 - Your sales stakeholder is probably close to any C-level or executive stakeholders.
-If your project does not, in their eyes, prove to have some benefit to their company’s sales numbers, they will communicate accordingly.
-However, if it does prove to have some benefit, they are more likely to champion additional budget for future work with your team/company.
+If your project does not, prove to have some benefit to their sales numbers, they will communicate accordingly.
+However, if it does have some benefit, they are more likely to champion budget for future work.

 - Sales stakeholders are usually out “in the field” more often than anyone else in their company.
 They can bring value in the form of relevant and timely happenings in the market and with their company’s audience.